 This is an ongoing process that focuses on forming sustainable, gut-healthy habits:

 - Get sufficient, good-quality sleep every night.
 Implement habits that support optimal sleep, such as having a consistent bed- and wake-up time every day, avoiding caffeine in the afternoon/evening, and turning off screens at least one hour before bed.
-Patients who continue to experience sleep disturbances despite having good sleep hygiene should discuss diagnostic testing and treatment options for sleep disorders.
+Individuals who continue to experience sleep disturbances despite having good sleep hygiene should discuss diagnostic testing and options for sleep support with a healthcare provider.

 - Continue to eat a well-balanced, anti-inflammatory diet

 - Exercise regularly.
-Evidence suggests that getting three hours of moderate-intensity weekly best supports gut health.
+Evidence suggests that getting three hours of moderate-intensity weekly may support gut health.

-- When possible, eliminate stressors from your life.
+- When possible, address stressors in your life.
 Mind-body practices, such as yoga, deep breathing, and meditation, can help reorient to unavoidable stressors so that they have less of a negative impact on mental, emotional, and physical health.

 The Risks of Untreated Leaky Gut

-When the intestinal barrier becomes compromised, undigested food particles, toxins, and bacteria can leak into the bloodstream, triggering an immune response.
-This immune reaction results in the release of inflammatory molecules that initiate and sustain inflammation throughout the body.Β
+When the intestinal barrier becomes compromised, undigested food particles, toxins, and bacteria may pass into the bloodstream, potentially triggering an immune response.
+This immune reaction may result in the release of inflammatory molecules that could initiate and sustain inflammation throughout the body.

-Chronic inflammation can damage tissues and organs, contributing to the development of numerous health conditions, including autoimmune diseases, metabolic disorders, cardiovascular diseases, neurodegenerative diseases, and cancer.
+Chronic inflammation may affect tissues and organs, potentially contributing to the development of numerous health conditions, including autoimmune diseases, metabolic disorders, cardiovascular diseases, neurodegenerative diseases, and cancer.
 (19, 49)

 [signup]